Single-token vs Two-token Blockchain Tokenomics

-In order for this mechanism to work, and keep the token rewards and staked holdings under control for feasibility, the mechanism needs to have some global information about the service value time series (e.g., a lower bound, cf. Theorem~\ref{th:gen-symm-equilibrium-no-buy-back} and Corollary~\ref{cor:reward-growth-single}). \end{itemize} Intuitively, the mechanism strives to use the largest possible rewards (so to guarantee decentralization and security -- a good margin for the validators profit), while not exceeding at any point in time the value which triggers an uncontrolled growth in the rewards and in the staked amounts of tokens (Section~\ref{sec:dilemma-rewards-growth}).
-In other words, the mechanism provides the highest possible rewards (i.e., decentralization and security guarantee) while satisfying the other three desiderata (viable system, stable prices, no buy backs).
-In Section~\ref{sec:implementation-single-token} we describe in detail the implementation of our mechanism for the case of stable prices.
-This implementation includes the strategies for users and validators, showing that all information needed is the next round service level offered by the system (despite their simplicity, these strategies still constitute an equilibrium in the underlining repeated game, i.e., when more complex time-dependent strategies are in principle possible).
+An important challenge that arises in this setting is that the rewards formula is subject to a recursive condition (see the lower bound in Theorem~\ref{th:gen-symm-equilibrium-no-buy-back} and Corollary~\ref{cor:reward-growth-single}) which makes rewards subject to a ``feedback loop'' effect that can lead to rewards exponential explosion. \end{itemize}